Maldives: 21st century

 The 2013 Maldivian presidential election results were highly contested.
 Former president Nasheed won the most votes in the first round, but the Supreme Court annulled it despite the positive assessment of international election observers.
 In the re-run vote Abdulla Yameen, the half-brother of the former president Maumoon, assumed the presidency.
 Yameen survived an assassination attempt in late 2015.
 Vice-president Mohamed Jameel Ahmed was removed from office after a no confidence motion from the People's Majlis, it was alleged that he was conspiring with opposition political parties and planning riots.
 Vice-president Ahmed Adeeb was later arrested together with 17 supporters for "public order offences" and the government instituted a broader crackdown against his accomplices.
 A state of emergency was later declared ahead of a planned anti-government rally, and the People's Majlis (parliament) accelerated the removal of Adeeb.

-In the 2018 election, Ibrahim Mohamed Solih won the most votes, and was sworn in as Maldives' new president in November 2018.
+In the 2018 election, Ibrahim Mohamed Solih won the most votes, and was sworn in as the Maldives' new president in November 2018.
 Adeeb was freed by courts in Male in July 2019 after his conviction on charges of terrorism and corruption was overruled but was placed under a travel ban after the state prosecutor appealed the order in a corruption and money laundering case.
 Adeeb escaped in a tugboat to seek asylum in India.
 It is understood that the Indian Coast Guard escorted the tugboat to the International Maritime Boundary Line (IMBL) and he was then "transferred" to a Maldivian Coast Guard ship, where officials took him into custody.

 Former president Abdulla Yameen was sentenced to five years in prison in November 2019 for money laundering.
 The High Court upheld the jail sentence in January 2021.
 However, Supreme Court overturned Yameen's conviction in November 2021.

-In the 2023 election, People's National Congress (PNC) candidate Mohamed Muizzu won the second-round runoff of Maldives presidential election, beating incumbent president, Ibrahim Solih, with 54% of the vote.
+In the 2023 election, People's National Congress (PNC) candidate Mohamed Muizzu won the second-round runoff of the Maldives presidential election, beating incumbent president, Ibrahim Solih, with 54% of the vote.
 On 17 October 2023, Mohamed Muizzu was sworn in as the eighth President of the Republic of Maldives.
 Mohamed Muizzu is widely seen to be pro-China, souring relations with India.
 In 2024, ex-President Abdulla Yameen Abdul Gayoom was freed from his 11-year conviction and the High Court ordered a new trial.

 Geography

-Maldives consists of 1,192 coral islands grouped in a double chain of 26 atolls, that stretch along a length of 871 km north to south, 130 km east to west, spread over roughly 90000 km², of which only 298 km2 is dry land, making this one of the world's most dispersed countries.
+The Maldives consists of 1,192 coral islands grouped in a double chain of 26 atolls, that stretch along a length of 871 km north to south, 130 km east to west, spread over roughly 90000 km², of which only 298 km2 is dry land, making this one of the world's most dispersed countries.
 It lies between latitudes 1°S and 8°N, and longitudes 72° and 74°E. The atolls are composed of live coral reefs and sand bars, situated atop a submarine ridge 960 km long that rises abruptly from the depths of the Indian Ocean and runs north to south.

 Maalhosmadulu Atoll seen from space.
 Northern Maalhosmadulu Atoll and Southern Maalhosmadulu Atoll can be seen in this picture.